Intervention/docs/image/v2/getting-started/introduction.md

 sort: 0
 ---

 Intervention Image is an open source **PHP image handling and manipulation** library.
-It provides an easier and expressive way to create, edit, and compose images and supports currently the two most common image processing libraries **GD Library** and **Imagick**.
+It provides an easier and expressive way to create, edit, and compose images and supports currently the three most common image processing libraries **GD Library**, **Imagick** or **libvips**.

 The class is written to make PHP image manipulating easier and more expressive.
 No matter if you want to create image thumbnails, watermarks or format large image files Intervention Image helps you to manage every task in an easy way with as little lines of code as possible.